 How much carrier oil do we need?

-This is not an exact science, but the National Association for Holistic Aromatherapy (one of many associations in this field but this one seemed to be similar to any others I read) recommends the following:
+This is not an exact science, but the National Association for Holistic Aromatherapy recommends the following:

-- For adults – 2.5 percent dilution = 15 drops of essential oil per ounce of carrier
+- Adults: 2.5 percent dilution = 15 drops of essential oil per ounce of carrier

-- For adults during aromatherapy – 3 percent dilution = 20 drops of essential oil per ounce of carrier
+- Adults during aromatherapy: 3 percent dilution = 20 drops of essential oil per ounce of carrier

 - To provide temporary relief to concerns such as muscle pain – 5 percent dilution = 30 drops of essential oil per ounce of carrier